mohamuhsin/mysterious-organism/README.md

 pAequorFactory() should return an object that contains the properties specimenNum and dna that correspond to the parameters provided.

 You’ll also add more methods to this returned object in the later steps.

+**4.** Your team wants you to simulate P. aequor‘s high rate of mutation (change in its DNA).

+To simulate a mutation, in pAequorFactory()‘s returned object, add the method .mutate().

+.mutate() is responsible for randomly selecting a base in the object’s dna property and changing the current base to a different base.
+Then .mutate() will return the object’s dna.

+For example, if the randomly selected base is the 1st base and it is 'A', the base must be changed to 'T', 'C', or 'G'.
+But it cannot be 'A' again.